 What is Digi.City?

-As the world becomes more urbanized, it is increasingly important that we continue to explore new ways to work together to discover creative, technology-driven solutions to our most interesting challenges.
-Cities truly can be the epicenter of innovation.
+We believe that as the world becomes more urbanized and technology reshapes our lives, it is increasingly important that we continue to explore new ways to work together to discover creative, technology-driven solutions to our most interesting challenges.
+Cities truly can be the epicenter of innovation